 When a validator node temporarily becomes a leader in the consensus protocol, consensus pulls the transactions from mempool and proposes a new transaction block.
-This block is broadcasted to other validators and contains a total ordering over all transactions in the block.
-Each validator then executes the block and submits votes on whether or not to accept the new block proposal.
+This block is broadcast to other validators and contains a total ordering over all transactions in the block.
+Each validator then executes the block and submits votes on whether to accept the new block proposal.

 Consensus is the component that is responsible for ordering blocks of transactions and agreeing on the results of execution by participating in the consensus protocol with other validator nodes in the network.